Access to Court Documents, Photographs and Recordings

 If photocopies are required, they can be made at the Registry at a cost of $.50 per page.
 No part of the Court record can be removed from the Courthouse.

 Paper copies of the Court's decisions are also available at the Court Registry for a fee.

 Information about cases, including names and contact information for counsel for the parties and interveners, dates of steps taken in the litigation, etc. is available through the SCC Case Information page.

 The decisions of the Court are available over the Internet in both official languages.
 This service is provided through a joint project between the Supreme Court of Canada and Lexum Inc., formerly the Centre de recherche en droit public at the University of Montreal.
 The collection available through Lexum goes back to 1876.

 In addition to the schedules, docket information, party information and case summaries currently available, the Court provides Webcasts of appeal hearings and posts appeal factums and memorandums of argument in cases in which the Court grants leave appeal.
 For details see the Court’s Policy for Access to Supreme Court of Canada Court Records.

 The Court holds copyright over almost all photographs of the Court and its judges that appear on its Website and in its publications.
-Upon request, the Court will grant a limited licence to use its photographs, subject to conditions set out in an undertaking to be signed by the requestor.
-Anyone wishing to obtain a photograph and the right to use a photograph must fill an on-line Request to Use Supreme Court of Canada Photographs, Videos or Webcasts.
+Anyone wishing to obtain a photograph and the right to use a photograph must fill an on-line Request to Use Court Photographs, Webcasts or Audio/Video Recordings.

 Note that certain appeals may be subject to a publication ban.
 If a request for a video recording is granted, it is the responsibility of the person or entity broadcasting the appeal to ensure that the publication ban is respected.